pallagj/shared-date-note/README.md

 # shared-date-note
-Notes can be added to individual calendar days together
+Notes can be added to individual calendar days together.
+The idea started from the fact that family members want to take care of my grandmother, and it is necessary to enter in advance who will be good and when.
+A shared table could also be used for this, but it is not very transparent, especially in the phone view.
+Doodle would also be an option when who will take care of my mom, but with such a large family there would be too many lines and it would not be transparent.